sospeterkedogo/Local-Business-Intergration-Hub/README.md

 ## The Engineering Challenge

 Real-world APIs are messy.
 They timeout, crash, and send bad data.
-Most portfolio projects assume everything works perfectly.
-This project assumes everything will break.
 I built a custom "Chaos Engine" to simulate network failures and bad data, proving that my system is resilient enough to handle real-world production environments.

 ## How It Works